 - Are homeless or at risk of homelessness

-- Need support services that can help you maintain a successful tenancy
+- Need support to maintain a successful tenancy

-If you qualify, you could live in a private room or apartment in a building with support services.
+If you qualify, you could live in an apartment or a private room in a building with support services.
 Your rent includes housing and services.
 Buildings and living units vary in style and size.

 - Private or shared bathroom and kitchen